Banuba/quickstart-web-react/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Advanced usage

+For advanced usage including custom webpack config, please see the [custom-webpack-config](https://github.com/Banuba/quickstart-web-react/tree/custom-webpack-config) branch of the repository and especially pay attention to [this commit](https://github.com/Banuba/quickstart-web-react/commit/d81f03ad69564be30d2e33c076051a5a8fd41294) to get the idea.

 ## Learn More